Breakfast and Breakfast

 We live and adjust to relativities in so many areas of our lives, not just the weather.

 Even though it feels warm, it would still be a disaster to stick one’s tongue on the car door handle.
 There are some things that are not relative.
-You will still lose part of your tongue if stuck on freezing metal (I have a winter camping story with tin cups for another time).
+You will still lose part of your tongue if stuck on freezing metal.
+I have a winter camping story in freezing weather with tin cups for another time.
 A bad diet seems ok until later in life.
 Smoking seemed ok for our health a long time ago.
 We can come up with an endless list of how we live life as relative.
 Maybe it actually kind of works; until it doesn’t.

 I’m getting ready for tomorrow.
 Another snowstorm coming.
 Warm weather as it will stay above -10 tonight.
 Maybe.
-Tomorrow morning I will also continue getting ready for another tomorrow (someday my tomorrow will be in eternity) as I read a passage from God’s word, pray (my personal talk time with God), reflect and allow God’s Spirit to set my tone for the day.
-I have a personal relationship with my creator God.
-It’s real and I am changed.
-I trust the changes in me are not like the weather outside. temporary.
+Tomorrow morning I will also continue getting ready for another tomorrow (someday my tomorrow will be in eternity) as I read a passage from God’s word, pray, reflect and allow God’s Spirit to set my tone for the day.
+I have a personal relationship with my creator God; it’s real and I am changed.
+I trust the changes in me are not like the weather outside.
+Temporary.
 Relative.
 To be more like Jesus is reality.
 Truth.
 Inside.

 I stepped outside and took a 10 second time exposure.
 Long enough to get cold in my sleepwear.